 Here are trends that can help you navigate as the sector transitions.

 renewed focus on customer service

-The NSW Government is an example of the benefits of investing in employer branding, as it retains its position within the top most attractive employer between the states in our Employer Brand Research.
+The NSW Government is an example of the benefits of investing in employer branding, as it retains its position among the top most attractive employer among the states in our Employer Brand Research.

 attracting top talent